B.Sc., Ph.D., PGD CCI, FRAS, MBCS

 2003-2006: The Open University, Postgraduate Diploma in Computing for Commerce and Industry

-I manage the MySQL and PostgreSQL databases which store the scientific data which are generated, analysed and shared with the world by the Sanger Institute.
+I manage more than 300 MySQL and PostgreSQL databases which store the scientific data which are generated, analysed and shared with the world by the Sanger Institute.
+Together, they represent three-quarters of the scientific database capacity at the Institute.

 I have provided consultancy and software development services to several publishers of annual calendars and books aimed at the amateur astronomy community.
 I specialise in creating diagrams and charts showing the positions and appearance of the stars, Sun, Moon and planets using the same rigorous mathematical principles that underpin The Astronomical Almanac and other professional almanacs.
 My software generates files in the industry-standard Encapsulated Postscript format which can be directly embedded into publications using page layout software such as Adobe InDesign.